zeropingheroes/lancache-autofill/README.md

 # lancache-autofill
-Automatically fill a Lancache with content.
+Automatically fill a [lancache](https://github.com/zeropingheroes/lancache) with the content of your choosing, so that subsequent downloads for the same content will be served from the lancache, improving speeds and reducing load on your internet connection.

 # Features
 * Choose which platform(s) to download an app for